Table of Contents

 In addition some staff, particularly those working in schools, are often required to undergo safeguarding training provided through the assignment organisation.
 In these circumstances, the Child Safeguarding Manager is able to determine whether these courses can be considered an equivalency for the SIL course or not, based on the material covered and learning outcomes for the course undertaken.
-A list of equivalent courses can be found on the Safeguarding Wiki and the local Unit Safeguarding Coordinator should liaise with the SIL Safeguarding Training Manager for any other courses not mentioned there.
+A list of equivalent courses can be found on the Safeguarding Wiki (restricted access)and the local Unit Safeguarding Coordinator should liaise with the SIL Safeguarding Training Manager for any other courses not mentioned there.

 Alongside the initial core training, local contextualised training and training updates, there are a number of additional learning units available (or will be becoming available) for any SIL staff.
 At present these are entirely voluntary, written for parents and staff who work directly with children or youth, or in close proximity such that they have the opportunity to interact with children on a frequent basis, and are aimed at building protective factors among the children and in the environments they frequent.
 The content areas for these additional learning units are:

 - Protective Parenting Factors

 In addition, there are learning units designed specifically for children and youth to take, which again highlight positive protective behaviours and encouragement to talk with a trusted adult whenever they are concerned about anything.